- Decide What Type of NYC Apartment You Want

-Before you begin your search to buy an NYC apartment, it’s essential to understand what type of property you’re buying, and what’s required.
+The first step in buying an apartment in NYC is to decide what type of apartment you want so that you can begin your search.
+It’s essential to understand what type of property you’re buying and what’s required.
 The vast majority of apartments available for sale in New York City are in cooperative buildings or co-ops, which are quite different from condos.
 It’s crucial that you understand the difference between condo and coop apartments.

 If you already know a bit about condos vs. co-ops, you might be thinking that buying a condo is a no-brainer due to the many advantages, but let’s not forget that for many buyers, co-ops may be the best option.
 This is because co-op apartments tend to be significantly cheaper than similarly sized condos.
 Furthermore, many New Yorkers can probably count themselves thankful for co-ops’ existence and their strict approval guidelines.
 Co-ops’ strict requirements have helped to lower their sale prices and prevented the city’s housing stock from being squeezed even further by investors, speculators, and foreign buyers.